Converging to the Chase - a Tool for Finite Controllability: On the importance of family values

+Since the family pattern is part of the name of the predicate, when we say ''the same predicate'' in Definition \ref{zero} we of course mean that the family patterns are also equal.

-The next lemma can be easily proved by induction on the structure on Chase.
-Its second part says, using our running metaphor, that the way an element addresses its ancestors does not change during its lifetime:
+The next lemma says, using our running metaphor, that the person an element $a$ of $Chase$ calls its granny does not change during its lifetime.
+Moreover, the way $a$'s father calls $a$'s granny also remains unchanged: